-“They need praise, constant admiration and adoration from their spouses all the time.
+“They need praise, admiration, and adoration from their spouses all the time.
 They have to constantly hear how great they are at everything that they do.
 They fish for compliments every chance they get.
-Words of affirmation aren’t a sweet gesture to them, it’s the only way they wanted to be communicated to,” says Devaleena.
+To them, words of affirmation aren’t just a sweet gesture, it’s the only acceptable form of communication,” says Devaleena.

 If you don’t congratulate them on something they did at work at least half a dozen times, they’re going to get upset about it.
 If you don’t tell them how much you love them and why thrice a day, they’re going to think you don’t.
 As you can probably tell by now, understanding how to deal with a narcissist spouse isn’t that easy as they’re nearly incapable of building and maintaining healthy relationships.

 4. They’re always expecting special treatment, no matter where they are

-It doesn’t matter if they’re meeting your friends, people they’ve never met before or even if they’re in a new country.
+It doesn’t matter if they’re meeting your friends, people they’ve never met before, or even if they’re in a new country.
 If they’re not the center of attention or if their made-up “needs” aren’t being cared for, they’re already upset.
 Of course, at the root of it all is a fragile self-esteem that constantly needs to be bolstered by people around them, but constantly pandering to their needs can make it hard to empathize with your narcissistic partner’s inner turmoil or even understand where they’re coming from.

 5. They can’t stop talking about their achievements (which they exaggerate)

 If you’re living with a narcissist, you’ve probably heard the same old stories of their triumphs over and over again.
-God forbid you say something like, “I know, you’ve told me before”, because it’s not going to end well for you.
+God forbid, you say something like, “I know, you’ve told me before” because it’s not going to end well for you.
 From verbal abuse to stonewalling and silent treatment, they’ll come at you with every weapon in their arsenal.

 Now that you know what the classic signs of someone with NPD look like, it’s time to figure out how to stay in a marriage that has made you pull your hair out.
 Don’t worry, these expert tips will make sure you don’t end up going bald.